What was adopted by the Commission on 12 November 2021?

 The Novel Food Regulation helps food businesses bringing innovative foods to the EU market, while guaranteeing their safety, and concerns any food which was not consumed in the EU to a significant degree before 15 May 1997.

 This legislation strikes the right balance between innovation and safety.
-The current legislation has cut in half, the time needed for innovative foods to reach the EU market when compared to the previous legislation.
-It concerns foods as diverse as insects, algae, new plant proteins or traditional food from Non-EU countries, and will contribute to the objectives of the Green Deal and Farm to Fork strategy.
+The current regime divided by 2 the time needed for innovative foods to reach the EU market as compared to the previous legislation.
+It concerns foods as diverse as insects, algae, new plant proteins or traditional food from third countries, and will contribute to the objectives of the Green Deal and Farm to Fork strategy.

 Why should we eat insects?